-Stock market prices are rising.
-The Dow set closing recordss in 2017.
-Granted, most people won't personally benefit from higher stock prices.
-That's because only percent invest in the market.
-But it is a leading economic indicator.
-When stock prices rise, corporate CEOs feel confident.
-As a result, they are more likely to invest.
+Stocks crashed hard in the spring, but they recovered remarkably quickly.
+The Dow set closing records in November 2020 and has continued to set record highs in the months since, including reaching record closes for the year in August 2021.
+Granted, higher stock prices may not immediately benefit many Americans, but it is a leading economic indicator.
+When stock prices rise, corporate CEOs feel confident and, as a result, they are more likely to invest.
 They will expand their businesses, buy new equipment, and hire more workers.
-The increase in income will lead to more demand.
-It creates a virtuous cycle that drives further economic growth.
+The increase in income will lead to more demand; it creates a virtuous cycle that drives further economic growth.

-Five Reasons Why It Seems The Economy Is Getting Worse
+Why Some Feel the Economy Is Getting Worse